Scan time: 2-3 minutes / Read time: 3-5 minutes

 Suddenly it's a task, not a verdict.

-Renee picks one question.
+Renee picks one slice.

 "How do I record a podcast on my phone?"